-with an orthogonal transformation which leaves the subspace of two degenerate eigenvalues $0$ invariant, precisely as alluded at in the last info-box of \ref{info:rotation}.
-Second: certain Hermitean combinations seem to play a peculiar role.
+with an orthogonal transformation which leaves the subspace of two degenerate eigenvalues $0$ invariant, precisely as alluded to in the last info-box of \ref{info:rotation}.
+Second: certain Hermitian combinations seem to play a peculiar role.
 In particular, let us define the {\em Majorana fermions}: \footnote{This definition is non-standard.
 The standard definition used by Kitaev~\cite{Kitaev_2001} duplicates the sites and defines the Majorana fermions as living on even/odd sites as:

 }